SyedImam1998/React-AG-Grid/Readme.md

 #### Row Selection:

-- Checkboxe will be placed for each item of a particular coloumn.
+- Checkbox will be placed for each item of a particular coloumn.
     - single
     - multiple